 Park University strives to create programming that complements, educates, and provides awareness to the implications of AOD policy violations on the individual, community, and University level.
-Below is the description of the AOD specific program conducted between January 2015 through March 2017:
+Below is the description of the AOD specific programs conducted annually at Park.

-- 1. Facilitated Resident Assistant Training regarding AOD elements specific to residential students - 2.
-Facilitated First-Year Experience Mentor regarding AOD elements specific to first-year students - 3.
-Conducted Student Organization Officer Training focused on AOD elements specific to student organizations - 4.
-Conducted mandatory athlete orientation regarding AOD elements and NAIA standards of conduct - 5.
-Conducted International Student Services and Admissions extended orientation regarding AOD elements focused on culture, use, and policies - 6.
-Coordinated Counseling Center availability for student support and information regarding AOD elements - 7.
-Facilitated distribution and implementation of Park University's online magazine (Student Health 101) which provided information regarding AOD education and support resources - 8.
-Facilitated on-campus events focused on AOD education and prevention - a.
-Sex and Drugs Show (Title IX Engagement Programming) - b.
-Sexual Assault Awareness Week Programming
+- Resident Assistant Training regarding AOD elements specific to residential students - First-Year Experience Mentoring regarding AOD elements specific to first-year students - Student Organization Officer Training focused on AOD elements specific to student organizations - Mandatory student-athlete orientation regarding AOD elements and NAIA standards of contact - International Student Services and Admissions extended orientation regarding AOD elements focused on culture, use and policies - Counseling Center availability for student support and information regarding AOD elements - Distribution and implementation of the University's online magazine, Student Health 101, which provides information regarding AOD education and support resources - On-campus events focused on AOD education and prevention